-Every year 110,000 Danes flock to the island of Bornholm to take part in the national Folkemødet, a sort of country show, but with the rings full of politicians.
-Party leaders discuss events of national importance, from healthcare to prices of Carlsberg, in a setting typical of the relaxed relationship between Danes and their leaders.
+Every year 110,000 Danes flock to the island of Bornholm for Folkemødet, a sort of country show with rings full not of cows, but politicians.
+Party leaders are given a platform to discuss their policies in a setting typical of the relaxed relationship Danes hold with their leaders.

-The Danish prime minister’s security is relaxed, and it is perfectly possible, if one happens to see him around, to strike up a conversation.
-This is exactly what I did last month in Copenhagen as I was walking back to my hotel from dinner.
-Although nobody else was playing him the slightest bit of attention, I decided it might be rather fun to meet him, so I waited for him to finish his interview (about Trump’s withdrawal from the Paris Climate Accord), then walked up to greet him and his spaniels.
+The Danish prime minister’s security is relaxed and it is perfectly possible, if one happens to see him around, to strike up a conversation.
+This is exactly what I did last month in Copenhagen, when I spotted him on the way back to my hotel.
+Although nobody else was playing him the slightest bit of attention, I decided it might be rather fun to meet him, so I hung around chatting to his protection officers, waited for him to finish his interview then had a brief chat.

-Some historians suggest the tendency for Danes to cosy up with their politicians goes right back to the Schleswig-Holstein wars of the 1840s.
-Far from venting anger at their leaders’ humiliation – about a quarter of Danish territory was handed over to Germany – Danes became more sympathetic, seeing the benefits of sticking together to salvage what was left and protect agaisnt further embarrassment.
+Some suggest a tendency for Danes to cosy up with their politicians goes as far back as the Schleswig-Holstein wars in the 1840s.
+On defeat, far from venting anger at their leaders’ humiliation – about a quarter of Danish territory was handed over to Germany – Danes simply became more sympathetic to their leaders, seeing the benefits of sticking together to salvage what was left.

-In the 1940s, about 90 per cent of Danes would cast a vote in the national elections; the last parliamentary elections in 2015 saw 85.8 per cent of the electorate cast their vote.
-The UK’s snap general election last month – hailed as one of the most important in history – saw a turnout of just 68.8 per cent.
-Certainly Britain is a much larger country, with a more centralised and removed system as a result: it’s impossible to imagine bumping into Theresa May on the streets of London any time soon.
-But I believe a sense of obligation among Danes to maintain a close working relationship with their leaders is something, in these turbulent times particularly, the UK could strongly benefit from.
+In the 1940s about 90 per cent of Danes cast a vote in national elections (the parliamentary elections in 2015 saw 85.8 per cent of the electorate go to the polls).
+The UK’s snap election last month, hailed by some as one of the most important in history, saw a turnout of just 68.8 per cent.
+Certainly Britain is a much larger country, with a more centralised and removed system as a result – it’s hard to imagine bumping into Theresa May walking home any time soon – but I believe a sense of obligation Danes have to maintain a close working relationship with their leaders is something, in these turbulent times particularly, the UK, and other countries, could strongly benefit from